mitexleo/fediroma/docs/docs/configuration/i2p.md

 ```
    url: [host: "i2paddress", scheme: "http", port: 80],
 ```
-In addition to that, replace the existing nginx config's contents with the example below.
+In addition to that, replace the existing NGINX config's contents with the example below.

 ### Existing Instance (Clearnet Instance)

 If not an I2P-only instance, add the nginx config below to your existing config at `/etc/nginx/sites-enabled/akkoma.nginx`.

-And for both cases, disable CSP in Akkoma's config (STS is disabled by default) so you can define those yourself separately from the clearnet (if your instance is also on the clearnet).
+And for both cases, disable CSP in Akkoma's config (STS is disabled by default) so you can define those yourself separately from the Clearnet (if your instance is also on the Clearnet).
 Copy the following into the `config/prod.secret.exs` in your Akkoma folder (/home/akkoma/akkoma/):
 ```
 config :pleroma, :http_security,
   enabled: false
 ```

-Use this as the Nginx config:
+Use this as the NGINX config:
 ```
 proxy_cache_path /tmp/akkoma-media-cache levels=1:2 keys_zone=akkoma_media_cache:10m max_size=10g inactive=720m use_temp_path=off;
 # The above already exists in a clearnet instance's config.